-Successful implementation of the Rocky Habitat Management Strategy needs a strategic communication plan focused on both coast-wide and site-specific efforts that will foster stewardship of rocky habitat resources.
-Current education program providers should collaborate on a systematic approach to target audiences with agreed upon messages.
+Successful implementation of the Rocky Habitat Management Strategy needs a strategic communication plan focused on both coastwide and site-specific efforts that will foster stewardship of rocky habitat resources.
+Current education program providers should collaborate on a systematic approach to target audiences with agreed-upon messages.
 This will require both financial and institutional support and coordination to achieve maximum effectiveness.

 As part of a strategic communication effort, new and already established locally-based and regionally supported programs are needed to disseminate accurate and timely rocky habitat knowledge and stewardship messages.
-The principles, policies, and objectives in the Rocky Habitat Management Strategy should be used as a guiding framework for the development of state funded rocky habitat educational programs.
-Priority communication messages should focus on visitor best practices, current events, site based information, experience opportunities, and awareness of threats to Oregon's rocky habitats.
+The principles, policies, and objectives in the Rocky Habitat Management Strategy should be used as a guiding framework for the development of state-funded rocky habitat educational programs.
+Priority communication messages should focus on visitor best practices, current events, site-based information, experience opportunities, and awareness of threats to Oregon's rocky habitats.
 Communication strategies should range from on-site signage to broader-reaching tools such as digital information products and social media campaigns.

 Research and monitoring of rocky habitat ecosystems is crucial to understanding human impacts, both immediate and long-term.
 These efforts will require financial and structural support to assess and inform adaptation to emerging threats to rocky habitat ecosystems (e.g. ocean acidification).
-Citizen science programs are a recommended strategy for engaging visitors while increasing their awareness of and commitment to protecting rocky habitats.
+Citizen and community science programs are a recommended strategy for engaging visitors to increase their awareness and commitment to protecting rocky habitats while also providing valuable data collection to help inform management.